Colorado State University Global

 Continuous enrollment for graduate students is defined as a minimum of three (3) credits during a trimester.

 Continuous enrollment is required for some scholarship and tuition guarantee programs.
-In addition, students who do not enroll in at least one (1) course for a period of one (1) year will be withdrawn from the university, must apply for re-admission, and are subject to any new policies, procedures, and degree requirements in the catalog at the time of re-admission.
+In addition, students who do not enroll in and attend at least one (1) course for a period of one (1) year will be withdrawn from the university, must apply for re-admission, and are subject to any new policies, procedures, and degree requirements in the catalog at the time of re-admission.

 CSU Global offers students in good academic standing and not subject to disciplinary action the opportunity to request a Leave of Absence (LOA).